tush-tr/articles/ARISH_NOTES.md

 * Added UserImageUploadController in backend which updates user profile pic
 * Added updateProfile controller in backend
 * Connect Settings Component to backend
+* Added profile controller which responds profile of a user